dschnelldavis/angular2-json-schema-form/README.md

   * `options` - object to set any global options for the form
   * `widgets` to add custom widgets
-  * `framework` - string or object to set which framework to use set to 'material-design' (the default), 'bootstrap-3', 'no-framework', or pass in your own custom framework object
+  * `framework` - string or object to set which framework to use set to 'bootstrap-3', 'bootstrap-4', 'material-design', or 'no-framework' (the default), or pass in your own custom framework object

 If you want more detailed output, you may provide additional functions for `onChanges` to read the values in real time as the form is being filled out, and you may implement your own custom validation indicators from the boolean `isValid` or the detailed `validationErrors` outputs.